Embrace curiosity, learn to communicate, and release resentment with work that honors your connection and your complexity.

 Whether you are experiencing explosive arguments or a tense stillness, if you are considering couples counseling, you haven’t given up yet.

-Finding a safe space in which you can allow yourself to be vulnerable with your partner about the truth of your needs and desires is critical to opening the door to mutual understanding, intimacy and connection.
+Finding a safe space in which you can allow yourself to be vulnerable with your partner about the truth of your needs and desires is critical to opening the door to mutual understanding, intimacy, and connection.

 Finding ways to hold one another’s pain with compassion and speak to one another from a place of curiosity goes a long way towards healing.